MaartenGr/BERTopic/docs/tutorial/visualization/visualization.md

 ```

 Then, we simply call `topic_model.visualize_topics()` in order to visualize our topics.
 The resulting graph is a
-plotly interactive graph which can be converted to html.
+plotly interactive graph which can be converted to HTML.

 Thus, you can play around with the results below:

 <iframe src="viz.html" style="width:1000px; height: 680px; border: 0px;""></iframe>

 You can use the slider to select the topic which then lights up red.
 If you hover over a topic, then general
-information is given about the topic, including size of the topic and its corresponding words.
+information is given about the topic, including the size of the topic and its corresponding words.

 ## **Visualize Topics over Time**
 After creating topics over time with Dynamic Topic Modeling, we can visualize these topics by